Funding Guidelines

 Partners for Health Foundation is a community-based organization that works toward a vision of thriving communities ensuring health for all.
 Partners for Health invests in programs, policies and organizations that lead to healthy communities and increased opportunities to thrive.
 We know that everyone prospers when the needs of those who experience health inequities are recognized and supported.
 Through partnering with community organizations, we strive to advance health equity through learning, grantmaking and advocacy.

-Strategic Plan and new Grant Process
+Strategic Plan and Grant Process

 Types of Grantmaking